Independent bottlers buy casks from distilleries and bottle the whisky themselves.

 Independent bottlers experiment.
 They play around with different maturation times.
 They test different casks and finishes.
 They usually bottle their whiskies at cask strength, avoid chill-filtration and artificial colouring.
 Independent whisky is the real deal.
 That's why we love them.

-Independent whisky bottlers tend to bottle limited edition single cask whisky.
+Independent whisky bottlers tend to bottle limited edition single casks.
 They will also make small-batch craft whisky.
 They use their experience to bring out the whisky's flavour, enhance the character and create twists to traditional single malt scotch whisky.
 It's an adventure, it's exciting.
 Again, this is why we love them.

 Single cask whisky is bottled from one individual cask.
 This makes it a unique, limited edition, and often top quality, whisky.